-Þingvellir ( or "þingvellir" in Icelandic") is the name of the entire national park which includes the popular tourist stop of the same name.
+Þingvellir ( or "þingvellir" in Icelandic") is the name of the entire national park which includes the popular tourist stop of the same name, þingvellir national park.
 The park also includes parts of Thingvellir lake and the surrounding area.
 The park has an area of 9270 ha or about 93 km².
 Being a national park the speed limit is only 50 kilometres per hour to protect the birds and plants.
 Here the Icelandic parliament Alþingi ("Althingi") was established in 930 AD, making it the oldest parliament in the world.
 Here the chieftains would meet once a year during the summer to amend laws, settle disputes and appoint juries.
 Today the Icelandic parliament has a newer building in the capital city Reykjavik, but the national park is still is worth a visit.

 In English it is best to write is as "Thingvellir" even though the correct form is Þingvellir.
 In tourist guides and other literature you may encounter it written with a "P" which simply is wrong.
 The "Þ" ( Thorn) is pronounced very similar to the English "th".
 Therefore writing Thingvellir invites to pronounce it in the most correct way possible.

 Probably the best known and most visited waterfall in Iceland.
 Gullfoss translated means "golden waterfall".
 It has a total height of 32 meters, which is divided into two steps ( 21 and 11 meters), where the water of the river Hvitá flows down.

 It is part of the so-called "Golden Circle Day Tour", which you can easily complete in eight hours from Reykjavik; it never fails to stun its visitors with its beauty.
 The tour also includes a visit to Geysir and Þingvellir.